Gilboa Prison break: The escape

 The prisoners escaped through an underground tunnel in the prison's drainage system from the bathroom of cell number 5 in the second branch of the prison.
 The tunnel was about 22 meters long and had been surreptitiously dug over an extended period prior to the escape.
 A probe of the escape led by Shin Bet concluded that the digging begun as early as November 2020, and at least 11 prisoners helped dig the tunnel.
 The excavation was done with plates and pan handles, and dumped the excavated dirt in the prison's sewer system, garbage cans, and hollow shafts.
 A guard responsible for maintaining the sewer system had noticed blockages but did not report them to prison authorities.
 The prisoners hid the entry hole under a floorboard.
 A day before the escape, the most senior prisoner of the group, Zakaria Zubeidi, requested a transfer to the cell where the five other prisoners were located.
 The request was accepted with no suspicions raised.

 The escape occurred on 6 September 2021, in the middle of the night, after 1:00 am.
 The hole from which the prisoners emerged was directly beneath a watchtower which was unmanned due to a manpower shortage.
 A guard in a nearby watchtower was asleep at the time.
 She later claimed that she had got up after hearing noises but didn't see anything and went back to sleep.
 As the prisoners emerged from the tunnel, guard dogs in the prison yard started barking, activating a warning system which trained security cameras in the direction that the dogs were barking.
 However, the guard who was supposed to be monitoring the video feed was allegedly watching television instead.
 The prisoners left their prison uniforms outside the tunnel and changed clothes.
-Although it was initially suspected that some of them had been picked up by a waiting car, Israeli investigators later determined that they had no accomplices on the outside and had traveled on foot the entire time.
+Although it was initially suspected that some of them had been picked up by a waiting car, Israeli investigators later determined that they had no vehicles during the break and had traveled on foot.